awsdocs/amazon-rekognition-developer-guide/doc_source/API_FaceDetail.md

 Required: No

  **BoundingBox**   <a name="rekognition-Type-FaceDetail-BoundingBox"></a>
 Bounding box of the face\.
+Default attribute\.
 Type: [BoundingBox](API_BoundingBox.md) object
 Required: No

  **Confidence**   <a name="rekognition-Type-FaceDetail-Confidence"></a>
 Confidence level that the bounding box contains a face \(and not a different object such as a tree\)\.
+Default attribute\.
 Type: Float
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No